linux-club-umd/presentations/licensing/slides.md

 - Whatever license you pick, consider the community
 - If you need a legally-contentious or custom license, consult a lawyer
 - Now you know the basics of software licensing

+## Economic considerations

+- Making money from FOSS is difficult

 # Bibliography